mdavids/rfc/content/draft-davids-forsalereg.md

 # Acknowledgements

-The author would like to thank [todo] for their valuable feedback.
+The author would like to thank [TODO] for their valuable feedback.

 [@-RFC8553]